 In 2019, Levitt AMP Utica increased the mix of local opening acts, including two regional performers: a Latino band from Syracuse and a rock/folk group from Saratoga Springs.
 Young talent, like Lillie Ruth Music—an intermission act in 2018—also had the opportunity to take the stage this year.

 Another way Levitt AMP Utica fostered young talent through the 2019 series was by engaging the “Levitteen” intern team.
-The group of youth from urban and rural areas comprised high school and college students as well as recent graduates from differing backgrounds and disciplines, all working together with industry professionals, immersing themselves in the city’s cultural and community life.
+The group of youth from urban and rural areas comprised high school and college students as well as recent graduates from differing backgrounds and disciplines, all working together and with industry professionals, immersing themselves in the city’s cultural and community life.

 Even the community’s youngest residents had an outlet to express their creativity.
 At the Levitt Kids Art Circle, children joined local creators, working at desks colorfully painted by neighborhood artists and donated by the Mohawk Valley Resource Center for Refugees, in making weekly art projects.